CEITECmagnonics/SpinWaveToolkit/CONTRIBUTING.md

 > JKL: I'm not sure if [black] also helps with this or not.
 I will update this when I find out.
 >
 > JKL update: No, [black] does not do anything with docstrings. (this note will be removed soon)
-- Use [Pylint] for checking code errors and formatting issues (best if rated 10/10).
+- Use [pylint] for checking code errors and formatting issues (best if rated 10/10).
+- Use [pytest] to check the functionality of the module.

 For others, the adhering to the same workflow is recommended.
 Not doing so might result in not accepting Pull Requests (or more precisely, in requiring modifications before accepting).

 > [!TIP]
-> If you don't know how to use [black] and [pylint], check this [section](https://github.com/CEITECmagnonics/SpinWaveToolkit/blob/master/CONTRIBUTING.md#example-of-use-for-black-and-pylint) below.
+> If you don't know how to use [black], [pylint], and [pytest], check this [section](https://github.com/CEITECmagnonics/SpinWaveToolkit/blob/master/CONTRIBUTING.md#example-of-use-for-black-and-pylint) below.

 ## Where to get inspiration
 Here is a list of some Python physics modules with nice documentation and development workflow: